preciofishbone/OmniaDocs/quality-management/administrator/templates/index.rst

 To select a process as the template, use the option "Process Site Template" on the "Advanced" tab in the Processes library.

-See this page for more information: [The Process Library]
+See this page for more information: [Link: The Process Library]